omarauf/Wireless-AC-Energy-Meter/README.md

 * [Volley] - Volley is an HTTP library that makes networking for Android apps easier and most importantly, faster.

 # CONCLUSION
 The device will allow the users to control their uses of electricity by providing a limit for how much energy will they use so the device will warn the users by email in case the limit has been exceeded.
-Moreover, the usage of electricity will be saved in the database as well it will be shown in the graph so the user will be more aware about how much he/she uses in the last month, week or day. the user will have the abilty to turn on/off the device over the internet
+Moreover, the usage of electricity will be saved in the database as well it will be shown in the graph so the user will be more aware about how much he/she uses in the last month, week or day. the user will have the ability to turn on/off the device over the internet

    [EmonLib]: <https://github.com/openenergymonitor/EmonLib/>